veegit/veesage/content/articles/playing-with-chatgpt-coding.md

 >While starting the initial conversation it fails with
 >POST http://localhost:8000/conversations 405 (Method Not Allowed)

 After some trial and error, I got the UI working.
 I did have to resort to some coding myself to get the whole experience working end to end but it was a fun experience.
-I did get some kick of of chatting with my spawn :)
+I did get some kick while chatting with my spawn :)

 <br>